Labor of Love: A PhotoVoice Project

 What is PhotoVoice

-PhotoVoice is a Participatory Action Research approach that utilizes the power of photography & critical group dialogue to reveal the everyday realities, needs, & expertise of communities to help advocate for positive change.
+PhotoVoice is a Participatory Action Research approach that combines the power of PHOTOgraphy & the VOICES of communities experiencing oppression in order to promote social justice.

 About the Project

-In the spring of 2021, the Labor of Love PhotoVoice Project began when a group of social work Ph.D. students partnered with members of the Peer Network to shine a light on the lifesaving efforts of Peer Workers who provided harm reduction outreach throughout the onset of the pandemic in NYC.
+Our PhotoVoice Project began in the spring of 2021 when a group of social work Ph.D. students partnered with members of the Peer Network to reveal the experiences of peer workers & those they engage with during harm reduction outreach in NYC.

 What did we find